 If you have been accused of making annoying or threatening phone calls, you should expect a call from a police detective who was assigned to your case.
 Be polite, but decline to answer any questions without first consulting with an attorney.
 The detective is not your friend.
 Next, contact a Los Angeles criminal defense attorney at Eisner Gorin LLP.

-Our lawyers will need to closely review the facts and evidence in order to start developing a strong plan to defend you.
-We offer a free immediate response.
+Our lawyers will need to review the facts and evidence closely to develop a strong plan to defend you.
+We offer a free, immediate response.
 Contact our law office at 877-781-1570.